ibm-watson-iot/iot-cpp/README.md

 C++ Client Library - Introduction
 ============================================

-This C++ Client Library can be used to simplify interactions with the [IBM Watson IoT Platform] (https://internetofthings.ibmcloud.com).
+This C++ Client Library can be used to simplify interactions with the [IBM Watson IoT Platform](https://internetofthings.ibmcloud.com).

 Supported Features
 ------------------